IlliaBezditnyi/pixi-shapes/README.md

 - 🌈 Random colors for each shape
 - 🎮 Interactive controls for spawn rate and gravity
 - 📊 Real-time statistics (shape count, surface area)
-- 🖱️ Click to create or destroy shapes
+- 🖱️ Click to create new shapes, and change shapes color
 - ⚡ Physics-based gravity simulation

 ## Tech Stack